-For several years now, patent practitioners in Canada have argued with the Patent Office that their Practice Notices on Subject Matter Eligibility, and the Manual of Patent Office Practice (MOPOP) "problem-solution approach" were not correct application of Canadian law, and were therefore ultra vires.
+For several years now, patent practitioners in Canada have argued with the Patent Office that their Practice Notices on Subject Matter Eligibility, and the Manual of Patent Office Practice (MOPOP) “problem-solution approach” were not correct application of Canadian law, and were therefore ultra vires.
 These arguments have largely fell on deaf ears.
-In Choueifaty v Canada, 2020 FC 837, Justice Zinn has affirmed these arguments, essentially chastising the Patent Office with the following statements:
+In the Federal Court decision in Choueifaty v Canada, 2020 FC 837, Justice Zinn has affirmed these arguments, essentially chastising the Patent Office with the following statements:

 It is evident on a reading of the MOPOP that the Commissioner, notwithstanding stating that the patent claims are to be construed in a purposive manner, does not intend or direct patent examiners to follow the teachings of Free World Trust and Whirlpool… The Appellant submits, and I agree, that using the problem-solution approach to claims construction is akin to using the “substance of the invention” approach discredited by the Supreme Court of Canada in Free World Trust… The Commissioner erred in determining the essential elements of the claimed invention by using the problem-solution approach, rather than the approach Whirlpool directs to be used.